malgamves/CommunityWriterPrograms/README.md

   > Technical tutorials or blogs with code about Hygraph or GraphQL with Jamstack or tooling of your choice.

 - [Invertase](https://invertase.io/authors-program) - Up to $250 per piece and up to $100 voucher for author of the month
-  > Technical tutorials or blogs with code about Dart & flutter, Firebase, Firebase extensions, Software development, open source and web technologies
+  > Technical tutorials or blogs with code about Dart & Flutter, Firebase, Firebase extensions, Software development, open source and web technologies

 - [LoginRadius](https://www.loginradius.com/blog/async/page/guest-blog) - Up to $200 per piece
   > Technical tutorials with code.
 Not limited to LoginRadius products.